BREAKING

 Nick Del Deo

-Andrew Power — Chief Financial Officer
+Andrew Power — President & Chief Executive Officer

 Gregory Wright — Chief Investment Officer

 Sure.
 Thanks for the question, Nick.
-Look, I think there’s a couple things you have to look at.
-And one is the mix of the asset base because where this pricing really becomes distorted, it depends on the asset that’s being purchased, how much of it is, for example, land versus cash generating asset.
-And that obviously is going to skew the multiple.
+Look, I think there’s a couple of things you have to look at.
+And one is the mix of the asset base because where this pricing really becomes distorted, it depends on the asset that’s being purchased.
+How much of it is, for example, land versus cash-generating asset, and that obviously is going to skew the multiple.
 So that’s not necessarily a disconnect between public and private market pricing.
 It can just be the mix of assets, if you will.
-But we would agree, we think valuations continue to be strong.
-But look, I think what’s driving that, when you look at the underlying dynamics of the business right now you’re looking at a demand profile that’s going to expect it to increase two and a half to three times over the next five years.
+But we would agree.
+We think valuations continue to be strong.

-And you’re looking at a supply environment.
-This is across the globe, whether it’s power, whether it’s NIMBYism, whether it’s zoning, whatever it may be, it’s severely constrained.
-So those things are going to drive value for existing product in the market.
-Look, it’s hard to say that there’s a big disconnect because you haven’t had, for example, one stabilized asset versus another stabilized stabilize assets.
-We’d go back and make those adjustments for risk premiums and the like.
-So you know, look, I think, I think it depends on the mix of the assets.
-Some are obviously are more expensive than others depending on where it is geographically.
+So look, it’s hard to say that there’s a big disconnect because you haven’t had, for example, one stabilized asset versus another stabilized assets.
+So you’d go back and make those adjustments for risk premiums and the like.
+So look, I think it depends on the mix of the assets.
+Some obviously are more expensive than others depending on where it is geographically.
+But most of the differential in multiple has to do with asset mix.

-Andrew Power — Chief Financial Officer
+Andrew Power — President & Chief Executive Officer

 And just to add on to that, Nick, what are we doing about it?
-Well, that goes back to call it evolving our financing strategy or funding strategy.
-Right.
-So the successfully oversubscribed initial fund on the backs of other private capital partnerships totaling 15 billion of data center investments at already in addition to our strong liquidity and balance sheet essentially lets us to call pulling both private and public capital levers to fund the growth of our customers and our balance sheet for specifically hyperscale.
-And I think if you look in totality, we now have called record backlog, 1.4 billion backlog for our customers.
+Well, that goes back to, call it, evolving our financing strategy, our funding strategy, right?
+So the successfully oversubscribed initial fund on the backs of other private capital partnerships, totaling $15-plus billion of data center investments and already in addition to our strong liquidity and balance sheet, essentially lets us to call it pull on both private and public capital levers to fund the growth of our customers and our balance sheet for specifically hyperscale.

-We are executing well above expectations in our 0 to 1.
+And I think if you look in totality, we now have, call it, record backlog, $1.4 billion of backlog for our customers.
+We are executing well above expectations in our 0 to 1 megawatt plus.
 We just had a record year and have the momentum carrying in.
 And all those things are now flowing to the bottom line.
-They flow to the bottom line throughout quarter by quarter in 2025 and set us up for a strong 2026.
-And we want to keep that acceleration going.
+They flow to the bottom line throughout quarter-by-quarter in 2025 and set us up for a strong 2026, and we want to keep that acceleration going.

 Operator